beurar/Viceroys-STALKER-ALife/README.md

    * [Chemical Warfare Plus](https://steamcommunity.com/sharedfiles/filedetails/?id=3295358796)
    * [Necroplague](https://steamcommunity.com/workshop/filedetails/?id=2616555444)
 3. Review `cba_settings.sqf` for adjustable options such as the player nearby range and activity zone depth used by many systems.
 4. Enable **VSA_autoInit** if you want the world to populate automatically on mission start.
+When enabled, all managers (minefields, IEDs, ambushes, snipers, anomaly fields and camps) start on their own.
 When disabled, use the debug actions to spawn systems manually.
 5. Enable **VSA_debugMode** to show on-screen debug messages and access testing actions.
    The activity grid overlay now refreshes automatically while this mode is active.
    This option can now be toggled while a mission is running and the debug